fboeller/semantic-code-editor/README.md

 * Clone this repository `git clone git@github.com:fboeller/semantic-code-editor.git`.
 * Change the working directory to the cloned repository `semantic-code-editor`.
 * Run `./build.sh`.
-  This will build a docker container `sce:latest`.
+  This will build a docker container `fboeller/semantic-code-editor:latest`.
   It takes an aweful amount of time since it is requiring a huge docker container (~4GB) with a whole haskell build environment.
-* Start the program with `docker run -ti -v <srcdir>:/data sce:latest` where `<srcdir>` is an absolute path to a directory on your host containing Java source code.
+* Start the program with `docker run -v /path/to/your/source/code:/data -ti fboeller/semantic-code-editor` where `/path/to/your/source/code` is an absolute path to a directory on your host containing Java source code.